koenpunt/capistrano-nvm/README.md

 set :nvm_verb, 'install' # ...but only with the "install" verb
 ```

-When NVM is installed at the system level:
+When nvm is installed at the system level:

 ```ruby
 set :nvm_node, 'lts'